HermesGermany/galapagos/docs/galapagos_user_guide.md

 ### Delete internal Topic

-   If you want to delete an internal topic that you (or someone else from your team) created using Galapagos, you always have to do this on the DEV / TEST stage first.
+   If you want to delete an internal topic that you (or someone else from your team) created using Galapagos, you always have to do this on the DEV stage first.
 There you can search for your topic via "Search Topics", click on it and find the "Danger Zone" at the bottom of the page to delete the topic.
 To confirm the deletion, enter the entire topic name into the input field: